Irma Stern Museum

-The Irma Stern Museum is a South African museum dedicated to the life and work of Irma Stern and the artists associated with her.
+The Irma Stern Museum was a South African museum dedicated to the life and work of Irma Stern and the artists associated with her.

-Historical
+History

 The Irma Stern Museum was founded in July 1972 and housed in Irma's home known as "The Firs" in Rosebank, Cape Town.
 In her will, Irma Stern bequeathed her collections to a trust fund for the advancement and promotion of the Fine Arts.
-This is the basis for the museum's creation so that these collections contribute to the advancement of the arts.
-Some rooms in the museum remain largely as Irma would have wanted them, including her studio where her brushes, easel, rags and painting coat are kept, just as she left them.
+This was the basis for the museum's creation, so that these collections contribute to the advancement of the arts.
+Some rooms in the museum remained largely as Irma would have wanted them, including her studio where her brushes, easel, rags and painting coat are kept, just as she left them.

-Other rooms host temporary exhibitions, such as those for Jo Ractliffe (1998), Esther Mahlangu (2003 and 2015) and Georgina Gratrix in 2021, drawing on the Irma Stern Museum's funds to highlight and interact with art and culture.
+Other rooms hosted temporary exhibitions, such as those for Jo Ractliffe (1998), Esther Mahlangu (2003 and 2015) and Georgina Gratrix in 2021, drawing on the Irma Stern Museum's funds to highlight and interact with art and culture.

 The museum closed on 31 October 2025.